-STTs are consisted of texture regions inherited from the spatio-temporal crowd volume though denoting the local crowd distributions along the timeline.
-In Figure 3, the local STT regions (such as the sub-regions marked by the dashed lines), although containing different crowd details, their processed pattern textures are identical, which highlight the unique property of the STT.
-From the viewpoint of human intuition, the "appearance" (location, colour, shape, and size) of each element in the STT is different.
-However a close study on the selected regions in the STT images shows that they are actually looking "similar".
-This similarity is contributed by the preattentive decision of the human observer and is rooted into human vision biology and psychology.
+CTs are consisted of texture regions inherited from the spatio-temporal crowd volume though denoting the local crowd distributions along the timeline.
+The local CT regions, although containing different crowd details, their processed pattern textures are identical, which highlight the unique property of the CT.
+From the viewpoint of human intuition, the "appearance" (location, colour, shape, and size) of each element in the CT is different.
+However, a close study on the selected regions in the CT images shows that they are looking "similar".
+This similarity is contributed by the pre-attentive decision of the human observer and is rooted into human vision biology and psychology.
 It is from this angle this research set to investigate the spatial similarity and randomness of crowded scenes in images/frames as pattern textures.
-This visual invariant characteristic also applies to 3D sub-regions in a spatio-temporal volume.
-In this paper, only 2D STT slices are applied in experiments for the system setup time and fast performance evaluations.
+This visual invariant characteristic also applies to 3D subregions in a spatiotemporal volume.
+In this paper, only 2D CT slices are applied in experiments for the system setup time and fast performance evaluations.